Marvell-switching/SONiC/doc/policy_based_metering/PBM-HLD.md

                                                                    ; value annotations
   port_name            = 1*64VCHAR                                 ; name of the port, must be unique
   max_ports            = 1*5DIGIT                                  ; number of ports supported on the chip
-* ext_actions_list     = ["POLICER", "ACTION1", "ACTION2", ...]    ; additional action list - can be extended in the future with new actions
+* ext_actions_list     = ["POLICER"]                               ; additional action list - can be extended in the future
+                                                                   ; with new actions.
+Can be empty for default behavior.
 ```
 ##### Updated ACL Rules Table schema:
 - The ACL Rules Table schema will be updated with a new parameter "policer_name" with value of one of the existing policer object names.